genderspaces/prototype/_events/autism-support.md

 title: Individual support for autistic people

 # Summary information
-quick-description: Private sessions with our expert volunteers
+quick-description: Private sessions to talk about your gender with expert volunteers

 audience: "Autistic people.
-You do not need a diagnosis."
+You do not need an autism diagnosis to come."
 also-welcome: ""

 venue-name: "Nottingham City Asperger Service"